bhive01/MNet/README.md

 INSTALL
 =======

-To install the plug-in copy the Melon_Imaging.jar to ImageJ's plug-ins directory.
+To install the plug-in copy the Netting_[DateofCompile].jar to ImageJ's plug-ins directory.

 RUN